-27. The proposal for the appointment or renewal of directors which the board submits to the General Shareholders' Meeting, as well as provisional appointments by the method of co-option, should be approved by the board:
+27. The proposal for the appointment or renewal of directors which the board submits to the General Shareholders' Meeting, as well as provisional appointments by the method of cooption, should be approved by the board:

-- a) On the proposal of the Nomination Committee, in the case of independent directors. - b) Subject to a report from the Nomination Committee in all other cases.
+a.
+On the proposal of the Nomination Committee, in the case of independent directors.

+b.
+Subject to a report from the Nomination Committee in all other cases.
+See section: B.1.2

-- 28. Companies should post the following director particulars on their websites and keep them permanently updated: - a) Professional experience and background; - b) Directorships held in other companies, listed or otherwise; - c) An indication of the director's classification as executive, proprietary or independent; in the case of proprietary directors, stating the shareholder they represent or have links with. - d) The date of their first and subsequent appointments as a company director, and; - e) Shares held in the company and any options on the same.
+- 28. Companies should post the following director particulars on their websites and keep them permanently updated: - a.
+Professional experience and background; - b.
+Directorships held in other companies, listed or otherwise; - c.
+An indication of the director's classification as executive, proprietary or independent; in the case of proprietary directors, stating the shareholder they represent or have links with.

+d.
+The date of their first and subsequent appointments as a company director, and; e.
+Shares held in the company and any options on the same.